yeshwant-singh/wikipedia-tests/README.md

   1. `ruby 1.9.3` - It may work in `1.8.7` but I haven't tested it.
   2. bundler - `gem install bundler`

-Steps to execute the scenarios:
+Steps to execute the scenarios :
   1. Clone the repo
   2. run `bundle install`
   3. Specify the browsers in `browsers.json`